longevityframework/longevity/manual/shorthands/index.md

 }
 ```

-Longevity will serialize your user to the simpler BSON format if you
+Longevity will serialize your user to the simpler JSON format if you
 use _shorthands_.
 A shorthand provides translations between your
 domain type and an abbreviated type (`Email` and `String`, in this
 example).
 The abbreviated type should be a [basic type](basics.html).

-Collect all your shorthands into a `ShorthandPool`, and make the
+Collect all your shorthands into a `ShorthandPool`, and pass it to the
-shorthand pool implicitly available to your `RootTypes`, as they
-will need to know about them.
+`Subdomain` factory method.
 Here's an example:

 ```scala
 import longevity.subdomain.Shorthand